 In 1988, the Loreto sisters left Mt Carmel and the leadership of the school became the responsibility of the laity.
 Mrs Maureen Thornton became the first lay Principal of Mt Carmel and has worked hard over the years to continue the great works of her predecessors.
 Mr Michael McCusker was appointed as principal in 1999 and was dedicated to taking Mt Carmel School into the new millennium.
 Mrs Margo Dixon joined Mount Carmel school as principal in 2005 to continue the faith traditions and educational practices which are the hallmarks of the school’s history.
-The current principal, Mr Peter Delaney, was appointed in 2012 and current principal, Mr Warren Fields, commenced in 2020.
+Mr Peter Delaney, was appointed in 2012 and current principal, Mr Warren Fields, commenced in 2020.

 Throughout all these changes at Mt Carmel, the ever-present stabilising factor has always been the contribution of the Carmelite Friars.
 Their strength of prayer, reflection and simplicity of life has added to the Christian spirit and direction of both the school and parish.
-This Carmelite spirit is continued by our current priest, Fr Paul Sireh.
-Fr Paul is a pastoral person, very much aware of the needs of all of his parishioners.
-He is dedicated to keeping the teachings of Jesus alive by bringing meaning and purpose to the liturgical celebrations.
+This Carmelite spirit is continued by our current priest, Fr Martinho Da Costa.

 When we look at Mt Carmel today, we see a Catholic school striving to achieve the best for each individual.
 Its pleasant surroundings, wide range of facilities and caring, supportive community enable this goal to be realised.
 Mt Carmel provides a broad curriculum including specialists in many subject areas as well as a computer networked library for learning and research.
 It is a dynamic school that continues to bring the good news of Jesus to our young ones.